 Traditional Christmas Historic Home Tours

+2019 Theme: "A Visit from Saint Nicholas."
 The mansion and local history museum is authentically decorated with fresh trees, garlands, ornaments and toys of the Victorian Period.
-Six period rooms are decked out with gold, silver and glassware from their permanent collections.
-Decorations include live trees and displays of holiday traditions from the 1840s winter kitchen to the 1890s dining room.
-Also see the special exhibition, Hillbilly Land: Myth and Reality of Appalachian culture.
-Open Wednesday-Saturday, 10 AM-4 PM and Sunday 12 Noon-4 PM.
-Admission $9/person.
+Six period rooms are decked out with gold, silver, and glassware from their permanent collections.
+2019 Theme: "A Visit from Saint Nicholas" **Closed for Thanksgiving November 27-29 and will reopen on Saturday, November 30.

-The History Center at Smith-McDowell House is located on the campus of Asheville-Buncombe Technical Community College at 283 Victoria Road in Asheville.
+The Smith-McDowell House is located on the campus of Asheville-Buncombe Technical Community College at 283 Victoria Road in Asheville.
 When in doubt follow the signs to A-B Tech College.

 - From I-40: Take Exit 50 toward Biltmore Estate and downtown Asheville.
 Proceed 1/2 mile and stay to the right as the road forks (Biltmore Ave./US 25 North).
 Proceed one mile and turn left onto Hospital Drive at the signal by Mission Hospital.
 Turn left again at the light onto Victoria Rd.
 The House is located on the right about 1/2 mile down Victoria Road.